 Organize and manage your research data

 It’s helpful to have a system to organize your research data.
 This way, you can easily go back to review sources or share information with others.
-Spreadsheets, databases, and platforms like Meltwater for market research are great options to keep your desk research in one place.
+Spreadsheets, databases, and platforms like the Meltwater consumer intelligence platform are great options to keep your desk research in one place.

 Create actionable recommendations